St. John's Seminary

 of the Los Angeles business and philanthropic leadership.
 The result is CEF, formed as a revocable trust under the incumbent archbishop with

-purpose of CEF when it was founded was to preserve quality education in
+When CEF was founded its purpose was to preserve quality education in

 the Catholic schools, make schools as affordable as possible, and ensure